 A request for court records is properly submitted to either the clerk or presiding judge since either one is a "person responsible" for the records.
 State ex rel.
 Highlander v.
 Rudduck, 103 Ohio St. 3d 370, 816 N.E.2d 213 (2004).

-All requests are first directed to the actual custodian of the records in question.
-Oregon’s review procedures then vary slightly depending upon whether the records in question are held:
+All requests are first directed to the actual custodian of the records being sought.
+Oregon’s review procedures then vary slightly depending upon whether the records are held:

 a) by a state public body,

 b) by a county, city or local public body, or